spotlightpa/poor-richard/content/about/support.md

 All money for Spotlight PA is donated to the nonprofit [Lenfest Institute for Journalism](https://www.lenfestinstitute.org), which serves as an extra buffer between our investigative newsroom and our funders.
 As part of our gift acceptance policy, and consistent with our promise to be fully transparent, we do not accept anonymous donations.

 The Philadelphia Inquirer provides in-kind fiscal, legal and administrative support for Spotlight PA employees.
-The Pittsburgh Post-Gazette and PennLive/Patriot-News each provide a reporter including salary and benefits.
-Continuing fundraising is intended to cover Spotlight PA's entire annual budget, including all in-kind contributions, making it a fully self-sustaining and independent organization.
+Additionally, PennLive/Patriot-News provides a reporter including salary and benefits.

 To support Spotlight PA, [make a donation now](https://www.spotlightpa.org/donate).